 This product is sold off the shelf in supermarkets and pharmacies (available for self-selection).
 To some degree, phenylephrine can be called a weaker decongestant and is much less effective than pseudoephedrine.

-There is limited information to confirm its effectiveness as a nasal decongestant (Hatton et al., 2007).
+Limited information confirms its effectiveness as a nasal decongestant (Hatton et al., 2007).

 A few over the counter products contain the same combination of active ingredients.
 Alternatively, phenylephrine is commonly combined with Paracetamol and other active ingredients sold as 'cold and flu' products (Beechams, Benylin, Lemsip).